StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The bucketing strategy of the materialized view, in the form of `DISTRIBUTED BY HASH (k1[,k2 ...])
 [BUCKETS num]`.

 **refresh_moment** (optional)

-The refresh moment of the materialized view, which could be skipped and the default value is `IMMEDIATE`:
+The refresh moment of the materialized view.
+Default value: `IMMEDIATE`.
+Valid values:

-- `IMMEDIATE`: Refresh the materialized view immediately after the creation.
+- `IMMEDIATE`: Refresh the materialized view immediately after it is created.
-- `DEFERRED`: Not refresh the materialized view after creation, users could manually refresh the MV or schedule the refresh in background.
+- `DEFERRED`: The materialized view is not refreshed after after it is created.
+You can manually refresh the materialized view or schedule regular refresh tasks.

 **refresh_scheme_desc** (optional)